Each-Way Betting Explained: How to Place Each Way Bets

 Whenever you go to bet with a new bookmaker, or you decide to utilise a new type of betting market that you have not used before, we always recommend checking out the terms and conditions that they bring.
 In this case, you should have a thorough read of the available terms and conditions of the welcome offer or existing offer that you plan on using before pairing it with an each-way bet.
 The bookmaker will usually articulate any and all markets that their promotion is not available to be used with but, usually, each-way bets are included as an available betting market that you can use a promotion with.

+As mentioned above, each-way betting, when it comes to horse racing, is fairly simple to understand.
 For a horse racing each-way bet, you will create a bet that has two parts, one is a win bet and the other as a placement bet.
-The first bet will be on a horse to win the race in Doncaster for example, while the second bet will be for the same horse to place, usually in the top four or five places.
+The first bet will be on a horse to win the race in Doncaster for example, while the second bet will be for the same horse to place, usually in the top three, four or five places, depending on the size of the field.

 If your horse wins, you will be paid out at the displayed odds, while if your horse places, you will receive a pay out at usually around a quarter or a fifth of the win odds, so make sure the winner odds are long enough that you will still be able to cover your bets if your horse places.

-How Does an each way bet work on Football
+How does an each way bet work on football

 Many will cite that the best use of each-way betting in a football sense comes into play in a competition that is tough to call, with the FA Cup a perfect example of this.
 The magic of the cup is something that commentators and fans of the game talk about a lot, and it is true of many knockout competitions that see a giant having to travel to a lower-league opponent, or where a ‘giant killing’ could be on the cards.